SolushunzGuru55/minions/README.md

 * `PROVISSION_COMMANDS_LIST`: This is a list in which you will specify all the commands (e.g., apt-get) for machine provission.

-All you need to do now is run `make create_stack`, and it will be done.
+All you need to do now is run `make deploy`, and it will be done.
 When you want to delete the stack, run `make delete_stack`.

 ## Caveats